-(which could be 700 if you choose to create it manually).
+(which should be 700 if you choose to create it manually).
 Then we can transfer our public key generated on our local host to this directory.

 In Linux, we are running OpenSSH by default.
-So we conform the OpenSSH standard and save our public key in file
+So we follow the OpenSSH standard and save our public key in file

 ~/.ssh/authorized_keys2 (see the AuthorizedKeysFile in

-But if it doesn't, we can issue the following command on our local host:
+If it doesn't, we can issue the following command from our localhost:

 scp ~/.ssh/id_rsa.pub [email protected]_address:.ssh/authorized_keys2

-Now we can SSH to our remote host without entering password.
-If you want this to be archived from the remote host back to our local host, just change the roles of this two machines and do the above work again.
+Now we can SSH to our remote host without entering a password.
+If you want to log back into the localhost from the remote one, just change the roles of this two machines and do the same work again.